René Capain Bassène

 Freelance:

-The prosecution also said that geolocation data from Bassène’s phone placed him at the scene of the crime and that he met with Badiate and neighboring villagers to plan the killings, according to copies of judicial documents reviewed by CPJ, including interview records and the investigation file.
+The prosecution also said geolocation data from Bassène’s phone placed him at the scene of the crime and he met with Badiate and neighboring villagers to plan the killings, according to copies of judicial documents reviewed by CPJ, including interview records and the investigation file.
 Bassène has denied these allegations.

+Odette Victorine Coly, Bassène's wife, told CPJ that Bassène spent the day near their home in Ziguinchor’s Kandialang neighborhood, some 10 kilometers (6 miles) away from the killings.
 Three of Bassène’s neighbors told CPJ that they saw and spoke to the journalist in Kandialang that day.
 Two declined to be named, citing fear of reprisals.
-The third, Alain Diédhiou, said that Bassène watched him play a football match that afternoon and the journalist had his phone with him throughout.
+The third, Alain Diédhiou, said Bassène watched him play a football match that afternoon and the journalist had his phone with him throughout.

 At least 25 people were arrested in connection with the killings, but virtually all were acquitted.
 Seven told CPJ that they were forced to implicate Bassène or to sign inaccurate interview records.

 One of them, Ibou Sané, secretary general of Toubacouta village, which is near the forest, told prosecutors and gendarmes that Bassène phoned him on January 6, according to the prosecution’s investigative file.
+Sané told those officials that he planned and participated in the killings with Bassène and Bassène called him that evening to report what had happened, the file said.

-Sané told CPJ that he had "only known René in prison” but a gendarme pointed a gun at his head and forced him to admit that he knew Bassène.
-On another occasion, gendarmes ordered him to sign the interview record, which included things he did not say.
+On another occasion, gendarmes ordered him to sign the interview record, which included things he did not say, Sané told CPJ.

-The prosecution also alleged that Bassène was a member of the MFDC communications team and sent about 21 emails, in this capacity, to Ousmane Tamba, an exiled member of MFDC’s political wing who owns the news website Journal du Pays and is close to Badiate.
+The prosecution also alleged that Bassène was a member of the MFDC communications team and sent about 21 emails, in this capacity, to Ousmane Tamba, an exiled member of MFDC’s political wing who owns the news site Journal du Pays and is close to Badiate.

 Bassène denied sending the emails and being a member of the MFDC communications team.
 The court refused his request for an expert opinion on the emails.

-In one of the emails in the court file, it appeared that Bassène had identified himself as part of the MFDC’s team in written responses to questions about the conflict from Journal du Pays on December 4, 2017.
+In one email in the court file, it appeared that Bassène had identified himself as part of the MFDC’s team in written responses to questions about the conflict from Journal du Pays on December 4, 2017.
 CPJ, using the digital archiving tool Wayback Machine, found that the interview was published at least three months earlier and cited Bassène as a journalist, writer, and observer of the conflict.

 Journal du Pays told CPJ via its official email address in 2018 that Bassène was an experienced journalist and specialist on the Casamance conflict who gave “dozens of interviews” to their outlet.